timothymiller/cloudflare-ddns/README.md

 docker run -d timothymiller/cloudflare_ddns:latest
 ```

-### :running: (legacy) Running

-This script requires Python 3.5+, which comes preinstalled on the latest version of Raspbian.
-Download/clone this repo and give permission to the project's bash script by running `chmod +x ./start-sync.sh`.
-Now you can execute `./start-sync.sh`, which will set up a virtualenv, pull in any dependencies, and fire the script.

 ## :penguin: (legacy) Linux + cron instructions (all distros)

 1. Upload the cloudflare-ddns folder to your home directory /home/your_username_here/